 In the end I remembered my father’s advice, may ALLAH have mercy on his soul and grant him the highest paradise.
 He used to say that in Ramadhan food should be less spicy and light on the stomach, so that we can pray and sleep easily and without discomfort.

 I settled on Chicken and mushroom pie with a side of steamed vegetables and saffron sweet rice, since I had decided to refine that recipe for a post later this week.
-If you like the sound of creamy pie you can get the recipe here.
+My colleague really enjoyed it and claimed it was the best meal he had ever had!

 For more Ramadan recipes you can click on any of the images below.